cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 ---

 `.sort()` can modify the content in an array.
 So it is better to sort a cloned version of `list`.
+#### Sprint-1/fix/median.test.js

+Can you figure out why the "doesn't modify the input" test in `median.test.js` may fail to check what it describes, and improve the test code accordingly?

 #### Sprint-1/implement/dedupe.test.js